youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 4: Layouts in Jetpack Compose.md

 **Important**: The app theme used inside `setContent` depends on how your project is named.
 This codelab assumes that the project is called *LayoutsCodelab*.
 If you copy-paste code from the codelab, don't forget to update `LayoutsCodelabTheme` with the name of your theme available in the `ui/Theme.kt` file.

-**Note:** In this code snippet, we're using `CompositionLocalProvider`.
+**com.example.sky.database.Note:** In this code snippet, we're using `CompositionLocalProvider`.
 It allows us to pass data implicitly through the composition tree.
 In this case, we're accessing `ContentAlpha.medium`, the medium opacity level, which is defined at the theme level in this case by `MaterialTheme`.

 Next, while the picture is loading, you might want to show a placeholder.
 For that, you can use a `Surface` where we specify a circle shape and the placeholder color.
 To specify how big it should be, we can use the `size` modifier: